 Whether you’re listening at the gym or on the way to auditions, podcasts are a wonderful way to learn about your craft and be inspired on the go.
-If you’re not sure where to start, here are 21 podcasts I love and that come highly recommended by other actors.
+If you’re not sure where to start, here are 26 podcasts I love and that come highly recommended by other actors.
+Some of these are still releasing new episodes while others are not but are still worth a listen!

 In the Envelope